Download and/or Print a Copy of the Above SFCR Program Schedule here.

 Carolyn – Tuesdays noon to 3pm – If anyone personifies the word ‘maven’ it’s DJ Carolyn.
 Her impeccable taste in punk, garage and rock has influenced Bay Area listeners for over two decades.
 A listener passionately sent in, ‘she has always been the only DJ that matters.
 She finds music nobody else does, and it rocks!’
 Her dedication to the local scene goes beyond spinning the latest indie disc or old-school classic, to outright mentorship of fledgling talent.
 Catch her weekly show… and you’ll find out why, when it comes to Bay Area rock, you’ve been served.” -From SF Bay Guardian who awarded Carolyn as 2006’s and 2008’s Best DJ: Terrestrial Radio

-Classical Cowboy, the – Saturdays noon to 1pm – This Program features Classical Music of all Eras from the Baroque through the 20th and 21 Centuries.
+Classical Cowboy, the – Saturdays 1 to 3 pm – This Program features Classical Music of all Eras from the Baroque through the 20th and 21 Centuries.
 Selections are presented in their historical and social contexts.
 Comments may be made regarding the composer’s stylistic development as it pertains to the selection.
 Common theoretical concepts are mentioned as they relate to form (Fugue, Variation form, etc.), and Tonality (Major and Minor Tonality, Atonality, etc.) Occasional comments may be made about performance style.
 Multi-movement selections are played in their entirety.
 Performance groups ranging from large (full Symphony Orchestra) to small (Chamber Ensembles and solo Piano) are played on every program.
 Hosted by Jim Levine.

 Creeping Death –Thursdays from 2 to 3 pm.
 Hosted by the Creep – Creeping Death is a one hour Heavy Metal radio show hosted by The Creep that explores all genres of Heavy Metal from around the globe, with an emphasis on local Metal and new releases.
 Hailed as “one of the heaviest shows in the Bay Area”, Creeping Death is a guide to the world of Heavy Metal for all listeners, new to the genre and old headbangers alike.